freenas/freenas-docs/userguide/services.rst

-.. note:: After configuring SSH, remember to start it in :guilabel:`Services` by clicking the red :guilabel:`Power` on the SSH card.
-The :guilabel:`Power` button is green when the service is running.
+.. note:: After configuring SSH, remember to start it in :guilabel:`Services` by clicking the red |ui-power| button on the SSH card.
+The |ui-power| button is green when the service is running.

 .. _ssh_config_fig: